stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Arrays/README.md

 Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.

+## Next Greater Element

+You are given two arrays (without duplicates) nums1 and nums2 where nums1’s elements are subset of nums2.
+Find all the next greater numbers for nums1's elements in the corresponding places of nums2.

 ## PowerSet

 Find PowerSet from a set.